Small Business HQ

 And if you are migrating your customer data to an off-the-shelf CRM tool, make sure you pick a tool that facilitates easy and intuitive data importing.

 Since data integrity is also a concern for businesses, your CRM tool should have an SSL certificate.
-Without SSL, your data is in danger as any third party can find it.
+Without SSL, your data is in danger, as any third party can find it, potentially leading to incomplete data issues.

 7. Relearning the Software Programs